-The individual(s) tasked with facilitating the debrief should have an appropriate knowledge of local and national guidance related to armed policing and should be an accredited PIM who did not perform an operational or command role in the incident being debriefed.
-Where this cannot be achieved, a trained debriefer, supported by a PIM, should be used.
+The individual(s) tasked with facilitating the debrief should have an appropriate knowledge of local and national guidance relevant to the incident, and should be an accredited PIM who did not perform an operational or command role in said incident.
+Where this cannot be achieved, a trained debriefer supported by a PIM should be used.